fishes text index | photo index

 It has venomous spines.
 Don't touch it!

 Where seen?
-All-black tiny juveniles of this fish are sometimes seen on our Northern shores at low tide.
+These wriggly place eel-like fishes are sometimes seen on some of our shore.
 Usually seen alone, hiding in pools under stones or other debris on the shore, near seagrasses.
+Elsewhere, adults found mostly in estuaries and lagoons, and sometimes up rivers in nearly fresh waters.

 Features:

-Sometimes confused with Striped eeltail catfishes (Plotosus lineatus).
+Sometimes confused with Striped eeltail catfishes.
 The adults of these two eeltail catfishes may appear similar as the stripes on the Striped eeltail catfish fades with age.
 In Black eeltail catfish adults, the long barbels at the top of the snout can extend past the eyes.
 These barbels don't extend past the eyes in adult Striped eeltail catfishes.
+So far, those tiny juveniles seen schooling in dense balls on our shores turn out to be Striped eeltail catfishes.

 Sometimes mistaken for